 Plant several red canna lily beside a white garden gate to add a splash of color all summer.

 On either side of the borders, plant them to frame the plantings as well as within the borders themselves, to provide accents.

 Plant a few along a white garden fence as a background for low-growing annuals such as petunias, and set others out in front of evergreen plantings to add color.

 I’ve also seen four cannas of the same cultivars planted in the center of a circular bed, surrounded with low-growing annuals of a lighter shade.
 This combination creates a striking effect on a smooth, velvety green lawn.

 The popularity of dwarf cannas fuels the development of new and interesting varieties.

 Most find all of the dwarf cannas easy to grow.
 If you have a greenhouse or a large sunny window, buy divisions around the first of March and start them in 4″ to 6″ – inch fiber pots for early bloom.
 Fill each pot with two-thirds full of sandy soil.

 Fill each pot two-thirds full of sandy soil.
 Lay the bulbs or rhizomes down flat with the eyes pointing upward, then cover it with 1″ inch of soil.
 Keep the soil moderately moist at all times.

 If you prefer, or if space is limited, plant all of your divisions in one large flat, placing 3″ inches of sandy soil below them and 1″ inch above.
 Make certain the divisions do not touch, or rot may set in.

 Cannas are tropical and subtropical plants and must have a constant warmth to produce growth.
 Keep temperatures around 70° degrees Fahrenheit night and day until sprouts develop.

 If you want to increase your supply of plants, cut back the foliage to the ground.
 Take up the divisions and cut each into as many sections as there are shoots.

-Leave as much of the fleshy division with each shoot as possible and take care not to harm the small roots already formed.
+Leave as much of the fleshy rhizome with each shoot as possible and take care not to harm the small roots already formed.